SAMK6/SAMK6/README.md

+- Honours BSc graduate from the University of Western Ontario, with a double major in Computer Science and Mathematics
+- MSc student/researcher at the University of Alberta, Departement of Computing Science
 - I’m currently studying cryptography and computer security but I also like game playing computer programs
-- Honours BSc graduate from the University of Western Ontario, with a double major in Computer Science and Mathematics
-- MSc student/researcher at the University of Alberta Departement of Computing Science
 - How to reach me: sefeldma@ualberta.ca

 <!---